Toucaan/toucaan.research/README.md

 ### Why Toucaan, you may ask again?

 You see Toucans are aggressive little birds that symbolize beauty and strength.
-We are going to base our framework on this highly social bird, spar with other CSS frameworks using a huge mean bill and weed out all the unwanted CSS that your new website would never need.
+We are going to base our framework on this highly social and smart bird, implement a structure that covers the wilderness on web and ocassionally, though rarely, spar with other CSS frameworks using a huge mean bill.
+The intent is to weed out all the unwanted CSS that your new website will never need.

 Technically speaking, Toucaan is *not* a CSS framework to begin with but a journey on towards finding a new set of patterns or *none at all* that work on modern web.
 It relies completely on the most powerful tool we humans have as developers: Thinking.